pitt-crc/bank/docs/source/install.rst

 comes configured out of the box to run on Pitt servers.
 You will need to configure the application settings to work on your system.

-Application settings can be modified by setting variables in the working environment.
+Application settings can be modified by modifying the ``bank/settings.py`` file.
 For a full list of application settings, see the table of available settings in the :ref:`API documentation <settings>`.

 Testing Your Installation